What is a Chart of Accounts? How to Set a Chart of Accounts?

 Assets

-There are two main categories of assets dependent on time that are current and non-current assets.
+There are two main categories of assets dependent on the time that are current and non-current assets.

 Current assets are the assets that the company will benefit from for 12 months. current assets include: